AbdelrahmanOrm/Self-Driven-RC-car/README.md

-🧩 Future Improvements
+### 🧩 Future Improvements

 - Integrate camera-based vision for lane detection and traffic sign recognition.
--

 - Enhance sensor fusion with IMU and GPS data for outdoor navigation.
--

 - Implement deep reinforcement learning for decision-making.

--
-- Add web-based dashboard for remote monitoring and telemetry.
+- Add a web-based dashboard for remote monitoring and telemetry.